FreeRTOS/iot-reference-esp32/UseSecurityFeatures.md

 ## 8 Perform firmware Over-the-Air Updates with AWS IoT

-In the previous [GettingStartedGuide](GettingStartedGuide.md), you would have setup the required OTA cloud resources.
+In the previous [Getting Started Guide](GettingStartedGuide.md), you would have setup the required OTA cloud resources.

 ### 8.1 Build an application binary with a higer version number, to be downloaded and activated on the device